-IDC 3688 Advanced Relational Databases for Business Applications I management and implementation or enterprise relational database solutions within a corporate environment.
+IDC 3688 Advanced Relational Databases for Business Applications I 40 hours, 4 credits

+In this course, students learn to lead the management and implementation of enterprise relational database solutions within a corporate environment.
 Students will learn about leading relational solutions, how to assess the business needs for an enterprise database solution, and how to create the business requirements for the selected solution.
 Key decision-making criteria like performance, compliance, security, and scalability requirements will be addressed.
 Students will present their solution recommendation in a written document and oral presentation.